Lume Pad: Finally the first 3D tablet that actually can be watched comfortably

 - LeiaViewer, to visualize models and see your work in a whole new way.

-Users now can share a GIF of their 4V/3D images so receivers doesn’t need to have a 4V screen to watch the images.
+Users now can share a GIF of their 4V/3D images so people doesn’t need to have a 4V screen to watch the images.
 Your 2d-friends will also love 4V images!
-Here’s a sample:
+Here’s a sample taken with Hydrogen One, which also have the new feature, in which you can also appreciate the 4V screen of Lume Pad:

 Because this is a high-end tablet you can use it as a 2d tablet like the latest Galaxy tablets, but with 3D cameras and 3D display.
 You can connect any keyboard and/or mouse to use like a fast notebook for work and browse -or connect a xbox/playstation gamepad to play 2d or 4V games (yes, you can play Fortnite or Minecraft)-.
 Or you can connect to a PC to act as a second display or even as 4V/3D display for Blender, Maya, After Effects, etc. Also, being a full Android 10 system (update to Android 11 coming soon) you can download any App from Play Store.
 The system is fast and responsive.

 On the LeiaLoft Store there are some games with nice depth like Asphalt 8 and Super SmashBall 4V.
 There are much more games, but not as good as this two.
-We miss more Apps on the Store, rather than games, like Google Earth or 3DSteroid Pro (although LeiaPlayer can edit & enhance 3D of your photos and videos and also you can convert 2d photos to 3D), and other third party Apps taking advantage of the screen.
+We miss more Apps on the Store, rather than games, like Google Earth or 3DSteroid Pro, although LeiaPlayer can edit & enhance 3D of your photos and videos and also you can convert 2d photos to 3D (which works surprisingly good for photos with people and selfies, is almost perfect), and other third party Apps taking advantage of the screen.
 The Leia Team say is looking for existing developers that would benefit to adapt their Apps to Lume Pad.

 Creators and developers also have an array of tools to make new Apps and content for existing and upcoming Leia screens.
 Including Unity, Unreal Engine, After Effects, Android SDK and others.